gcv/cupboard/doc/cupboard.md

   Cupboard will save such a slot containing a hash map, the lack of ordering guarantees will lead to unexpected results when attempting to retrieve by that index.
+* Be careful of scopes and threads when using `with-*` macros.
+* Berkeley DB is generally safe for multiple threads, but not multiple processes.
+A cupboard may only be opened for writing from one process (JVM instance).
+Subsequent processes may only open it read-only.